 IICSA, Operation Hydrant, and Jehovah’s Witnesses

-At the present time IISCA is not officially investigating the religion of Jehovah’s Witnesses in the UK or Watch Tower Bible and Tract Society of Britain.
+IISCA is currently investigating the religion of Jehovah’s Witnesses (Watch Tower Bible and Tract Society of Britain) in England and Wales.

 Operation Hydrant is currently accepting evidence in relation to child sexual abuse within congregations of Jehovah’s Witnesses across the United Kingdom.